awslabs/data-on-eks/website/docs/data-analytics/datahub-on-eks.md

 `install.sh` script runs `terraform apply -target` for each module in order.
 The module dependencies are configured so they will be applied in the right sequence when you just run `terraform apply`.
 However, provisioning addons and MSK, OpenSearch, and RDS instances often take longer than 15 minutes, causing error when provisioning kubernetes and helm resources/modules afterwards due to expired auth token.
 So if you use `terraform apply` instead running `install.sh`, you may need to run it multiple times and terraform will resume the failed resource with a new token each time and complete the deployment eventually.
 :::

-### Customize
+### Verify Deployment
-You may change the values in variables.tf

-## Access DataHub UI

-After the deployment completes, we can try the DataHub UI and import metadata from a few sample datasources.
+After the deployment completes, we can access the DataHub UI and import metadata from a few sample datasources.

 ```sh
 kubectl get ingress datahub-datahub-frontend -n datahub